svillhauer/ASIE_Variability/README.md

 # Characteristics of Antarctic Sea Ice Extent, 1978-2024
 ## Villhauer, S., Raphael, M., & Handcock, M. (2024).
-University of California, Los Angeles.
+## University of California, Los Angeles.

 This repository contains research and analysis on the variability of Antarctic sea ice extent (ASIE).
-It includes MATLAB scripts, datasets, and research outputs related to the temporal and spatial variability of Antarctic sea ice from 1979 onward.
+It includes MATLAB scripts, datasets, and reports related to the temporal and spatial variability of Antarctic sea ice from 1979 onward.

 ---